Is Circling the Kaaba and Kissing the Black Stone Just Idol Worship?

 “I know full well that you are a stone and can neither help nor harm.
 Had I not seen the Prophet kiss you, I would not have kissed you.”

-— Sahih al-Bukhari 1597
+— Ṣaḥīḥ al-Bukhārī 1597

-This is not the statement of a person engaged in idol worship.
-It is the statement of a person who knows the stone is materially inert and follows a practice precisely because it was established by the Prophet — not because the stone has independent power.
+The statement is the position of a person who knows the stone is materially inert and follows a practice precisely because the Prophet established it.
+The act has the form of a kiss; the meaning is the meaning the Prophet attached to it, which is a ritual gesture of allegiance to the Abrahamic monotheism the Kaaba represents.
 The distinction between performing a ritual act and directing worship is well understood in the tradition and was never ambiguous.

 The pre-Islamic history of the Kaaba

 The objection notes that the Kaaba predates Islam and was used by polytheists to house idols.
-This is correct — and the Quran acknowledges it.
-The Islamic account holds that the Kaaba was originally built by Ibrahim (Abraham) as a house of worship of the one God, was subsequently corrupted by polytheism, and was restored by the Prophet to its original monotheistic function.
-The pre-Islamic use of the site is therefore not evidence against Islamic monotheism — it is precisely what the Islamic account describes as a corruption requiring correction.
+The Quran acknowledges exactly this.
+The Islamic account holds that the Kaaba was originally built by Ibrāhīm as a house of worship for the one God, was subsequently corrupted by polytheism over many generations, and was restored by the Prophet ﷺ to its original monotheistic function.
+The pre-Islamic use of the site is what the Islamic account describes as a corruption that called for correction.

 The criterion that matters